Benefits

 The same applies if you are a job seeker and apply for transitional benefits with a paper application.

-You may contact NAV if you want more information and guidance, and/or help filling in the form.
+You may contact Nav if you want more information and guidance, and/or help filling in the form.

 You will receive a written decision when the application has been processed.